microsoft/promptflow/README.md

 Telemetry collection is on by default.

-To opt out, please run `pf config set cli.telemetry_enabled=false` to turn it off.
+To opt out, please run `pf config set telemetry.enabled=false` to turn it off.

 ## License